madebyarthouse/arthouse.is/README.md

 # arthouse.is
-Homepage for Arthouse a boutique digital product studio based in Vienna, Austria.
+Arthouse is a boutique digital product studio based in Vienna, Austria.

 [Work with us!](mailto:christian.cito@arthouse.is?subject=Work%20with%20us!)